chrisfishbob/seville/README.md

 :white_check_mark: Integer arithmetic: `+`
 :white_check_mark: Integer arithmetic: `-`

-## Related Projects
-Seviile is not my first language, in fact, it's my third!
-Here are the others:
-* JYSS- A lisp with a static type-checker, written in Typed Racket.
-(Closed-source for academic reasons.)
-* [Spark](https://github.com/chrisfishbob/Spark)- Dynamically-typed lisp written in Python 3.10. (avaialble without install via API hosted on AWS)

-## FAQ
-Q: Why no loops?

-A: Parsing loops is trivial, a mostly-complete `while` loop exists in a dev branch, but becuase I am moving the language away from a tree-walking interpreter to be byte code compiled, I do not want to waste the energy to implement them twice.
-Also, I haven't decided what they should look like yet!

-Q: Why does this language exist?

-A: Because writing languages is fun!

 ## Credits
 * *Programming Languages: Application and Interpretation* by Shriram Krishnamurthi
 * *Crafting Interpreters* by Rober Nystrom